A Timeline of Historical Events.

 - September 15: Reopening of COC football stadium and track; had been damaged in Jan.
 17 earthquake.

 - December 16: Arroyo Southwestern Toad listed in Federal Register as endangered species.

 - April 22: Grand opening of Family Studies & Early Childhood Education Center at COC.

 - June 30: Pico Canyon's last oil field foreman, Frenchy Lagasse, retires & moves to Lebec.

 - July 1: Unification of Santa Clarita Valley and Canyon Country chambers of commerce.

 - July 4: First publication of the "Old Town Newhall Gazette".

 - November 14: COC holds first annual Business & Industry Breakfast (at HR Textron in Valencia).

 - January 3: Harry Carey Ranch Historic District in Saugus added to National Register of Historic Places.

-- February 10: Frenchy Lagasse, Mentryville's last oil worker, dies in Arizona.
+- February 10: Frenchy Lagasse, Mentryville's last oil field foreman, dies in Arizona.